 Book this fantastic Scottish Highlands self guided motorcycle tour and enjoy a taste of all things Scottish.

 Our Scottish Highlands tour has been designed for those who would like to stay closer to home.
 Take in some spectacular highland scenery, visit famous historical sites as well as whisky distilleries.
-Experience the unique Scottish culture and tradition.
-Sample traditional local cuisine.
-And of course, ride some fantastic biking routes.
+Experience the unique Scottish culture and tradition and sample the hearty traditional cuisine.
+And, of course, ride some fantastic biking routes.

 The location of your hotel makes it an excellent base for exploring the Highlands.
 Pitlochry is a delightful Victorian highland town.
 It is also within a comfortable day ride distance to many major tourist attractions and scenic routes.

 During this tour, you’ll have the opportunity to visit some of the most magnificent Scottish castles.
 Blair Castle is one of Scotland’s very finest visitor attractions.
 Castle Menzies is a spectacular sixteenth-century fortress style castle.
 And Glamis Castle is a place of legends and fairytales as well as Scone Palace.
 It is also the ancestral home of the Earl of Mansfield.

 A to Scotland wouldn’t be complete without a visit or two to some of the most famous whisky distilleries.

 Edradour is the smallest Highland whisky distillery.
 If you manage to find it, you’ll be some of the very few people lucky enough to experience its charm.